xmmedia/starter_wordpress/README.md

 Download the archive of the plugin and put in the `/public/app/mu-plugins/<plugin-name>/` dir.
 Add a line to `.gitignore` such as `!public/app/mu-plugins/plugin/` so the plugin is detected/include by git.
 Commit the plugin to git.
 It will need to manually updated.

-## Wordpress Settings
-- `Settings -> Reading` Discourage search engines from indexing this site (for Dev) – Create Home Page page and then
-- `Settings -> Reading` Set home page to static page (The Home Page you just created).

 ## Referencing Assets